 II.
 Real-Time Specimen Location Tracking

-One of the most standout features of an LIS is its ability to provide real-time lab specimen tracking throughout its lifecycle.
+One of the most standout features of an LIS is its ability to function as real-time lab specimen tracking software throughout its lifecycle.
 From the moment a sample is collected, the LIS continuously monitors its location at each stage, like:

-• Temporary specimen storage in refrigerators or freezers
+- Temporary lab specimen storage in refrigerators or freezers

 Constant specimen tracking allows lab personnel to quickly locate any sample, reducing delays and preventing loss or misplacement.
-Moreover, it helps maintain a clear chain of custody, which is essential for ensuring the integrity of specimens.
+Moreover, it helps maintain a clear chain of custody, which is essential for ensuring the integrity of specimens and compliance within laboratory specimen management workflows.
 The LIS automatically logs every interaction with the sample, documenting details regarding:

-• Any changes in sample status or condition
+- Any changes in the sample status or condition

 This comprehensive audit trail supports regulatory compliance, quality control, and accountability in the lab.
-In case of discrepancies or legal inquiries, the LIS provides a transparent history that verifies the entire lab specimen’s journey.
+In case of discrepancies or legal inquiries, the LIS provides a transparent history that verifies the entire lab specimen’s journey and strengthens clinical specimen management practices.

 III.
 Automated Sample Routing